supastishn/exam-practice/CONTRIBUTING.md

 - Comment your code where necessary.

 ## Code of Conduct
 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior.
-(Note: You'll need to add a CODE_OF_CONDUCT.md file if you want to use this).
+Please report unacceptable behavior to [INSERT CONTACT METHOD HERE - e.g., project maintainer's email or a dedicated address].

 ## Questions?
 If you have any questions, feel free to reach out by opening an issue.